UE Capability Enquiry

 Run and Check in the log

-Run the test and check if the configured parameters are properly included in the UE capability Enquiry message.
+Run the test and check whether the configured parameters are properly included in the UE Capability Enquiry message.

 In this screenshot, you will see how the parameters requested_freq_bands, request_reduce_format, requested_eutra_max_ccs_dl, requested_eutra_max_ccs_ul, request_eutra_reduced_int_non_cont_comb, mr_dc_request_nr_dc, uplink_tx_swich_request, srs_switch_time_request and rrc_ul_segmentation_support are mapped to corresponding IEs in the message.